AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/onpremise-activation.md

 role: Admin, Data Architect, Data Engineer, User
 feature: Commerce Tables, Data Warehouse Manager, Reports, Data Integration
 ---
-# Activate your [!DNL Commerce Intelligence] Account for On-Premise Subscriptions
+# Activate your [!DNL Commerce Intelligence] Account for On-Premise and Starter Subscriptions

 To activate [!DNL Commerce Intelligence] for on-premise subscriptions, first create a [!DNL Commerce Intelligence] account, enter your settings information, then connect [!DNL Commerce Intelligence] to your [!DNL Commerce] database. <!-- For information about activation in `Cloud Starter` projects, see [Activating your [!DNL Commerce Intelligence] Account for `Cloud Starter` Subscriptions](../getting-started/cloud-activation.md).-->